websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 * [Session Technology](#session-technology)
 * [Cohort Analysis](#cohort-analysis)

-### Site Metrics
+### Site Activities

-The Site Metrics panel presents a summary of how visitors interact with your Site.
+The Site Activities panel presents a summary of how visitors interact with your Site.
 This panel contains the following metrics:

 **Visitors:** Total unique visitors.